stacks-network/docs/src/pages/en/contributing/translations.md

 All help is appreciated.

-Note to Github users: Please don't add any translations via our GitHub repository, as the translated pages get rewritten from Crowin, so you must use this tool instead.
+Note to Github users: please don't add any translations via our GitHub repository, as the translated pages get rewritten from Crowin, so you must use this tool instead.

 ## Adding a language

 Want to add a new language that doesn't show in Crowin?
 Great!
-Let us know, and we will add it.
+Let us know!